-What did Methodist communities

-respondents.
+Priority 5 Pursuing peace: seeking justice and recond iliation What did Methodist communities say?
+The need for peace was mentioned by a large number of respondents.
 Many of these referred to it in the abstract, or as an end to conflict in the world, but some referred to specific conflicts, especially in Ukraine, and also in places such as Yemen, Afghanistan, Israel and the Occupied Palestinian Territories.
 Whilst most groups framed the call for peace in Ukraine as an end to the conflict, with a very small number saying that those fighting should be supported, a few specifically called for violence not to be used in bringing about peace.
 Questions were also raised about the need for justice for crimes committed during times of conflict.

-There was a number of references to the domestic need for peace with the issue of knife crime, an issue which also received significant support at 3Generate.
-A number of responses also talked about a vision of a safe world, an end to gender-based violence, and a desire for personal safety. conditions which are needed lay the foundations for peace in people's environments.

-Ukraine particularly where conflict robs so many of the right to healthy lives."
+There were a number of references to the domestic need for peace with the issue of knife crime, an issue which also received significant support at 3Generate.
+A number of responses also talked about a vision of a safe world, an end to genderbased violence, and a desire for personal safety, conditions which are needed lay the foundations for peace in people's environments.
+"My heart breaks for those in Yemen, Afghanistan and Ukraine particularly where conflict robs so many of the right to healthy lives."
 "Peace - conflict has driven the number of refugees up to record levels."

-What connections do we have?

-- Members of the MCB and Global Church partners with experience of conflict and post-conflict - Methodist Churches and Individuals who have supported refugee resettlement schemes, often from places of immediate conflict like Syria and Ukraine. - Methodist Peace Fellowship/ Fellowship of Reconciliation - All We Can and Christian Aid with experience of working in areas of long term impact of conflict - · Groups such as The United Methodist Church have representation at the United Nations - Methodist Chaplains to the Armed Forces - Place for Hope reconciliation and mediation pilot - · Mission partners in conflict and post-conflict areas, eg Sri Lanka, Israel/Palestine, Haiti - The Conference of European Churches and the World Council of Churches

-What do we bring?

-- Scriptures which are replete with a vision of God's kingdom where justice and peace "kiss each other" (Psalm 85:10) - Congregations and partner churches with first-hand experience of conflict and violence - Campaigning experience around peace and weapons

-What is ours to do?
-Equipping - speaking more confidently about peace and non-violence - theologically and politically - whilst recognising our disagreements.
-Stories - sharing stories of experiences of violence and conflict.
-Campaigning - for a just peace, for example though campaigns to fund post-conflict reconciliation and alternatives to conflict.
-A starting point might be Find out whether your bank or pension scheme is investing in nuclear weapons through #InvestingInChange supported by the Methodist Church, and write to ask them about their policies - www.investinginchange.uk Use resources reflecting on peace on Peace Sunday or Remembrance Sunday.
+Priority 5 Pursuing peace: seeking justice and reconciliation What connections do we have?
+Members of the MCB and Global Church partners with experience of conflict and post-conflict Methodist Churches and Individuals who have supported refugee resettlement schemes, often from places of immediate conflict like Syria and Ukraine.
+Methodist Peace Fellowship/Fellowship of Reconciliation All We Can and Christian Aid with experience of working in areas of long term impact of conflict Groups such as the United Methodist Church have representation at the United Nations Methodist forces chaplains Place for Hope reconciliation and mediation pilot Mission partners in conflict and post-conflict areas, eg Sri Lanka, Israel/Palestine, Haiti The Conference of European Churches and the World Council of Churches What do we bring?
+Scriptures which are replete with a vision of God's kingdom where justice and peace "kiss each other" (Psalm 85:10) Congregations and partner churches with first-hand experience of conflict and violence Campaigning experience around peace and weapons What is ours to do?
+Equipping - speaking more confidently about peace and non-violence - theologically and politically - whilst recognising our disagreements Stories - Sharing stories of experiences of violence and conflict Campaigning - for a just peace, for example though campaigns to fund post-conflict reconciliation and alternatives to conflict A starting point might be Find out whether your bank or pension scheme is investing in nuclear weapons through #InvestingInChange supported by the Methodist Church, and write to ask them about their policies - investinginchange.uk Use resources reflecting on peace on Peace Sunday or Remembrance Sunday